Linear actuator: Simplified design

 Typically, an electric motor is mechanically connected to rotate a lead screw.
 A lead screw has a continuous helical thread machined on its circumference running along the length (similar to the thread on a bolt).
 Threaded onto the lead screw is a lead nut or ball nut with corresponding helical threads.
 The nut is prevented from rotating with the lead screw (typically the nut interlocks with a non-rotating part of the actuator body).
 When the lead screw is rotated, the nut will be driven along the threads.
 The direction of motion of the nut depends on the direction of rotation of the lead screw.
 By connecting linkages to the nut, the motion can be converted to usable linear displacement.
 Most current actuators are built for high speed, high force, or a compromise between the two.
 When considering an actuator for a particular application, the most important specifications are typically travel, speed, force, accuracy, and lifetime.
 Most varieties are mounted on dampers or butterfly valves.

 There are many types of motors that can be used in a linear actuator system.
-These include dc brush, dc brushless, stepper, or in some cases, even induction motors.
+These include dc brush, dc brushless, stepper, or in some cases, induction motors.
 It all depends on the application requirements and the loads the actuator is designed to move.
 For example, a linear actuator using an integral horsepower AC induction motor driving a lead screw can be used to operate a large valve in a refinery.
 In this case, accuracy and high movement resolution aren't needed, but high force and speed are.
 For electromechanical linear actuators used in laboratory instrumentation robotics, optical and laser equipment, or X-Y tables, fine resolution in the micron range and high accuracy may require the use of a fractional horsepower stepper motor linear actuator with a fine pitch lead screw.
 There are many variations in the electromechanical linear actuator system.
 It is critical to understand the design requirements and application constraints to know which one would be best.